miura/NEUBIAS_Bioimage_Analyst_Course2017/docs/Setting up a Java development environment for Fiji and friends.md

 After doing so, log out and re-log in to your windows account to ensure the variable are sourced.
 Open the Git-BASH terminal provided by the Git for Windows tool we installed before, and type `mvn -v` to check that the Maven installation is correct.

+### More on Maven.

+The ImageJ website has a [page](http://imagej.net/Maven) that explains how we use it in the context of Fiji and friends, and have some useful links to explain how it works.

 ----------